 Trust and privacy

-The four invariants
+The five invariants

 - Per-org daemon identity prevents cross-tenant correlation.
 Each org binding has its own keypair + machineId; admins in org A cannot identify a machine as also belonging to org B.